Elizabeth Barrett-marriage, motherhood, and mission

 After reading Elizabeth Barrett’Poems (1844) and corresponding with her for a few months, Robert Browning met her in 1845.
 Despite opposition from her father, they eloped in 1846.
 Her father never spoke to her again.

-Prior to her marriage Elizabeth had already established a reputation as a poet; although not published until years later, she wrote her well known and beloved collection of poems, SONNETS FROM THE PORTUGUESE, in response to Robert’s ardent courtship.
+Prior to their marriage Elizabeth had already established her reputation as a poet; although not published until years later, she wrote her well-known and beloved collection of poems, SONNETS FROM THE PORTUGUESE, in response to Robert’s ardent courtship.

 “I love thee to the level of everyday’s